edgard/murailobot/memory-bank/progress.md

   - /mrl_edit_user command for user profile management
   - /mrl_profiles command for viewing all stored profiles
   - All protected with AdminOnly middleware
+  - Removed manual /mrl_analyze command as analysis is now automated
 - Security implementation:
   - Middleware-based protection of administrative commands
   - Proper validation of administrative request parameters